yung1231/Pinterest-Crawler/README.md

 # Pinterest Crawler for Image Downloads
 This is a python crawler designed to download images from `Pinterest`.
-The script uses the Selenium webdriver to automate scrolling through the Pinterest search results and retrieves the original image URLs.

-The images are then downloaded using thread pool to enable faster downloads.

-The following formats are available for download：`jpg`、`png`、`gif`
+It can search for and download images from `pin` or `name`.
+The script uses a headless Selenium driver to simulate a web browser to get the page source and then extract image URLs from the search )

 ## Installation
 1. Clone the repository & Install the required dependencies